Aughagower: Ancient monuments and legends

 Lankill Standing Stone is a standing stone and National Monument located in County Mayo, Ireland.
 It stands in a field 2.7 km west-southwest of Aughagower, south of Knappaghbeg Lough.
 Toberbrendan, an early monastic site, is immediately to the southwest.
 The stone possibly dates to the Bronze Age period but was Christianised centuries later with a cross carved on it.
 The purpose of standing stones is unclear; they may have served as boundary markers, ritual or ceremonial sites, burial sites or astrological alignments.
 The stone is a spike of shale 2.5 m tall.
 On the west face is a cross with a V-shaped ornament beneath it, and on the east face is a Latin cross in a double circle and four concentric circles; this probably indicates a "pagan" monument that was later appropriated by Christians.

 Cloondacon is a townland in the Parish of Aughagower and Barony of Burrishoole in County Mayo.
 It is bordered to the northeast by Mace South, to the south by Tevinish East, to the southwest by Aughagower, to the west by Gorteen, and to the northwest by the Deerpark.
 Cloondacon is situated on Tochar Phádraig, the ancient route from Ballintubber Abbey through Aughagower to Croagh Patrick.
 The name Cluain Dá Chon refers to an ancient legend according to which a pagan chieftain set two wolfhounds on Saint Patrick.
 Instead of attacking Patrick, the hounds licked his hands.
 The chieftain was moved by this and became a Christian.
-According to an alternative version, St. Patrick made the sign of the cross over them, and the two hounds were swallowed up in an oval shaped hole called Poll na gCon (the hole of the hounds).
+According to an alternative version, Saint Patrick made the sign of the cross over them, and the two hounds were swallowed up in an oval shaped hole called Poll na gCon (the hole of the hounds).